Family Fun? Who needs it? E-V-E-R-Y-B-O-D-Y!

-The good thing was, I learned to inject fun into our days quite early on.
-So you could often find us doing the daily grind with a smile on our faces.
-One trick always up my sleeve was to sing songs on the run – at breakfast, in the car, walking to school, and at other odd moments.
-All the kids enjoyed singing, and sometimes there was dancing too.
-There were days we’d even turn the music up, and bop around the house!
+Quite early on, I learned to inject fun into our days .
+So you could often find us doing the usual daily grind, but with a smile on our faces.
+Often I’d sing songs on the run – at breakfast, in the car, walking to school, and at other odd moments.
+We all enjoy singing, and sometimes there was dancing too.
+There were days we’d turn the music up, and dance around the house!

 Art or Science?

-There were achievements I was hoping for each child to reach by various birthdays, and to get there we had games to get dressed, butter toast, pour juice, set the table, and brush teeth.
-Each year there were new skills to pick up, and if a birthday wasn’t the target, then a new year level at school often was.
+So, there were achievements I was hoping each child would reach by various birthdays.
+And to get there we played games to get dressed, butter toast, pour juice, set the table, and brush teeth.
+Therefore, each year there were new skills to pick up, and if a birthday wasn’t the target, then a new year level at school often was.

-I also talked to my friends about the great things I saw them doing.
-And frequently, I’d being praying to ask God how to work with the individual personalities developing in our family.
-Let me mention though, sometimes these were quite desperate prayers!
-Tears did happen at times.
+I also talked to my friends about the great things I saw them doing in their families.
+So sleepovers, movie nights, birthday party themes, and holiday activity ideas were all gleaned from others.
+As well, I’d pray to ask God how to work with the individual personalities developing in our family.
+Let me mention though, sometimes these were quite desperate prayers.
+And tears did happen!

 In among all this, it always came back to making our home a safe haven.
 Our house is a good place to be.
-It’s a place of love, value, respect and nurture; a respite from the challenges and difficulties that we face, every day, outside the home.
+It’s a place of love, value, respect and nurture; and a respite from the challenges and difficulties that every family member faces, every day, outside the home.

-- You can create an atmosphere of enjoying life, happiness and laughter.
-(Have a read about the massive health benefits of laughter HERE.)
+- To bring an atmosphere of enjoyment, happiness and laughter.
+(Have a read about the massive health benefits of laughter.)

-- Let’s make a home where everyone can get along together, and build relationships.
-As a bonus, fun can help you reconnect with your child
+- To make a home where everyone can get along together, and build relationships.
+As a bonus, family fun can help you reconnect with your child.

 - Getting dressed